ashutoshgngwr/ashutoshgngwr.github.io/_posts/2022-11-24-detailed-logs-for-android-tests.md

 title: Displaying detailed results for Android instrumented tests on the terminal
 ---

-I run instrumented tests for an Android app in a continuous integration environment.
+I run instrumented tests for [Noice](https://trynoice.com) in a continuous integration environment.
 The output of the Gradle tasks that run these tests is often too trimmed for valuable debugging insights.
 Moreover, the flakiness of the instrumented tests on virtual Android devices makes matters even worse.
 For example, consider the following output of a test suite run.

 ```console